Eye Movement Desensitisation and Reprocessing (EMDR)

 In a session of EMDR, you will be asked to bring an unpleasant image, memory or negative belief related to your traumatic event or situation to mind.
 With these thoughts and images in mind, you will then be asked to move your eyes from side-to-side for several seconds.
 Afterwards you will be asked to breathe deeply and discuss with your therapist what occurred during the exercise.
 This process in repeated until distress has reduced.

 EMDR is recommended by The National Institute for Health and Care Excellence (NICE) as a first-line treatment for people with symptoms of Post-Traumatic Stress Disorder (PTSD).
 It can also help children who experience self-esteem, emotional and behavioural difficulties.

-If you would like to know more about the treatments we offer for trauma and PTSD including EMDR, please contact us so that you can feel confident in any decisions you make about your treatment.
+If you would like to know more about the therapy and treatments we offer for trauma and PTSD from our London or Surrey clinics, please contact us so that you can feel confident in any decisions you make about your treatment.
 If you are able unable to access our London or Surrey Clinics, online options are also available.